Despite owning several smokers, when it comes time to cook the turkey, I find I almost always end up firing up my pellet grill.

 This technique is easy on a pellet grill where you can dial in the temperature and make a quick adjustment without fussing around lighting more fuel.

-- Pellet grill – I used my Pit Boss 1600 but this recipe works great on a Traeger or any pellet grill.
+- Pellet grill – I used my Pit Boss 1600.
+But this recipe works great on a Traeger or any wood pellet grill.
 Just make sure you have enough space to fit the turkey and check if you’ll need to remove any warming racks.

 - Meat thermometer or probe – You don’t want to overcook turkey so make sure you have a good thermometer like a Thermapen.